 How to Make Chocolate Leaves to Garnish

 I soldiered on and arranged a few on top of the chocolate mousse cake along with some raspberries for a pop of color.
 I WILL try this again and get back to you all when I master this technique.
 What was the consensus?
 It was truly phenomenal.
 One of the best darn desserts in months.
-I added a little more butter to the crust recipe as mine was super crumbly…but imperfect leaves and finicky crust didn’t take away from my review.
+I added a little more butter to the crust recipe as mine was super crumbly…but imperfect leaves and the finicky crust didn’t take away from my review.
 You need to make this cake…and soon!
-Please scroll down and see all the gratitude posts from my Sunday Supper friends…and the marvelous dishes they’ve shared.

 This recipe contains raw eggs which can carry bacteria like salmonella.
 Desserts like this containing raw eggs should not be eaten by the very young, elderly or immune-compromised due to the potential risk of a food born illness.
 I use pasteurized eggs whenever possible, but find them difficult to whip into stiff peaks as needed in this recipe.